April 15, 2015 | By Mirion Technologies

-The ground beneath our feet (Radium, uranium, from Mining/Oil)
+(Radium, uranium, from Mining/Oil)

 The other major source of naturally occurring radiation is from minerals and materials buried in the earth.
 Most common are potassium-40, uranium-238, and thorium-232, which all have fairly long half-lives.
 Additionally, there are small quantities of shorter-lived materials, such as radium-226, which is a decay product of U-238, and radon-222, which is a product of Ra-226.
 Radon, being a gas, can become a problem in some houses and other buildings, seeping in usually through cracks in solid foundations, and accumulating in rooms with poor ventilation.
 In the United States, the Appalachian Mountains region of southeast Pennsylvania, along with parts of Iowa, have the most problems with radon concentration, due to a larger deposit of uranium in the bedrock of those areas.

 Another area where terrestrial radiation can become something of an issue is in the oil and natural gas mining industries, where it is referred to as Naturally Occurring Radioactive Material, or NORM.
 Often dredged up in pipes in process of mining exploration and production, radioactive elements like radon and radium will bind with molecules in fluid being used, bringing it up to the surface and potentially contaminating pipelines, tanks, and other equipment.